-A flyer distributor hands out flyers to promote events, venues or establishments.
+A flyer distributor, also known as a leaflet disributor, hands out flyers to promote events, venues or establishments.
 The job is referred to as “flyering” in the trade.

 Flyer distributors are the public face for companies and events and therefore need to be polite and enthusiastic at all times, and are required to be knowledgeable regarding the details of what they are marketing.
 As the public face of the event/company, distributors are required to answer any questions around the information they are handing out.